-Based at Tafika, Bryan not only contributes significantly to Remote Africa's guiding experience and expertise but also provides photographic safaris.
+Based at Tafika, Bryan not only contributes significantly to Remote Africa's guiding experience, but also provides photographic expertise for specialized photographic safaris.
 His wildlife photography has been honed by years of practice and a talented eye.
 Much of his work provides the face for Remote Africa's website and social media.

 During the off-season Bryan resides in Cape Town from where he organises the occasional expedition to Central Africa for adventurous clients.

-Isaacs spent time in northern Kafue before returning to the Luagwa, in 2001, when he joined the Remote Africa Safaris team.
+Isaac spent time in northern Kafue before returning to the Luangwa, in 2001, when he joined the Remote Africa Safaris team.